obsei/demo-workflow-action/README.md

 # How to use it?
 - Fork this repo
-- Update [workflow.yml](https://github.com/obsei/demo-workflow-action/blob/main/workflow.yml) based on your need (**Note**: Never add you credentials in it, instead use [github secret](https://docs.github.com/en/actions/reference/encrypted-secrets))
+- Update [workflow.yml](https://github.com/obsei/demo-workflow-action/blob/main/workflow.yml) based on your need (**Note**: Never add you credentials in yml file, instead use environment variable and fetch them via [github secret](https://docs.github.com/en/actions/reference/encrypted-secrets))
 - [Optional] Update [workflow.py](https://github.com/obsei/demo-workflow-action/blob/main/workflow.py) if you would like to add some custom code
 - Add required credentials in the secret to prevent their exposure to public
 - Update github [action.yml](https://github.com/obsei/demo-workflow-action/blob/main/.github/workflows/action.yml) along with required environment variables (For example scheduling at regular time or based on some event refer [link](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#on) for more detail)
 - Spread [Obsei](https://github.com/obsei/obsei) love with the world :)

+This [link](https://github.com/obsei/obsei#how-to-use) might help you to regarding how collect credetials of observers (Facebook, Twitter etc) and informers (Slack, Zendesk etc).